 To increase the Booked Elevation Capacity requested for a particular Elevation Period, a customer must firstly submit a CNA, then accept the related AOA and then submit an amended CNA via the GrainCorp Workflow system requesting that additional Elevation Capacity be added to the Booked Elevation Capacity.
 Customers should consult the GrainCorp shipping stem prior to submitting additional requests for Elevation Capacity, to ensure that the relevant Port Terminal has sufficient Elevation Capacity to meet additional demand in the Requested Elevation Period.

-GrainCorp will assess an amended CNA against the criteria noted in Part C clause 7 of the Protocols, with particular reference to Part C clause 7.4.
 Should sufficient grain Elevation Capacity be available, GrainCorp will send to the customer an AOA relating to the CNA requesting additional Elevation Capacity.

-If a customer accepts the offered Elevation Capacity, they will be liable to pay a Booking Fee equal to the total of the additional elevation tonnage requested (refer to Part C clause 9).
+If a customer accepts the offered Elevation Capacity, they will be liable to pay a Booking Fee equal to the total of the additional elevation tonnage requested (refer to clause 5).

 Estimated Time of Arrival (ETA) Nomination – 21 to 42 Day Notice

-Subject to Part C clause 16.2, following the return of an AOA to GrainCorp by a customer (Part C clause 9), but no earlier than forty-two (42) days up to and no later than twenty-one (21) days prior to the first day of the nominated Confirmed Elevation Period, the customer must lodge a formal ETA Nomination by updating the information in the original CNA (refer to Part C clause 4).
+Subject to clause 12.2, following the return of an AOA to GrainCorp by a customer (clause 5), but no earlier than forty-two (42) days up to and no later than twenty-one (21) days prior to the first day of the nominated Confirmed Elevation Period, the customer must lodge a formal ETA Nomination by updating the information in the original CNA.

-A customer may lodge a formal ETA Nomination earlier than forty-two (42) days prior to the first day of the Confirmed Elevation Period, but in doing so forfeits its right to request a transfer of its Booked Elevation Capacity to another customer under Part C clause11.
+A customer may lodge a formal ETA Nomination earlier than forty-two (42) days prior to the first day of the Confirmed Elevation Period, but in doing so forfeits its right to request a transfer of its Booked Elevation Capacity to another customer under clause7.

 Customers are encouraged to lodge an ETA Nomination forty-two (42) days before the first day of the Confirmed Elevation Period to enable GrainCorp to commence a stock and logistics risk assessment for the vessel.